David Wills (voice actor)

-David Wills (born September 28, 1970) is an American voice actor, who works with HiT Entertainment, 4Kids Entertainment and NYAV Post.
+David Wills (born September 28, 1970) is an American voice actor, who works with 4Kids Entertainment and NYAV Post.
 He was formerly a disc jockey under the name Ghosty for Sirius Satellite Radio and was the host of channel 118: Radio Classics under the name Dave Wills.
 Currently as Ghosty he hosts "That Modern Rock Show" on Saturday nights from 9pm est to 1am est on WFDU 89.1 or streamed through www.wfdu.fm.